tad/react-blog-client/README.md

 - visit http://localhost:8080 in your browser

 ## TODO:
+- Imports are starting to look REALLY ugly.
+Need to figure out how to properly fix
 - Figure out what else needs to be done to publish minimally viable blog
 - - Begin working on immutable data store and associated logic with tests
 - Begin working in branches for each day's commit and create PR's